zopefoundation/Acquisition/src/Acquisition/README.txt

 Sometimes, you want to dynamically make an implicitly acquiring object acquire explicitly.
 You can do this by getting the object's aq_explicit attribute.
-This attribute provides the object with an explicit wrapper that places the original implicit wrapper.
+This attribute provides the object with an explicit wrapper that replaces the original implicit wrapper.

 Filtered Acquisition
 ====================